Semi-Dynamic Load Balancing: Efficient Distributed Learning in Non-Dedicated Environments: LB-BSP

+\textbf{Static Characteristics.} To solve problem~\eqref{eq:optimization} for CPU clusters, we first characterize the static properties of CPU workers by measuring their performance against different batch size configurations when there is no resource contention.

-\textit{\textbf{1) $t^p\gg t^m$ ($t\approx t^p$).}} On CPU-workers, the \emph{forward/backward propagation} for gradient calculation is usually computational intensive~\cite{hegde2016parallel}.
-In our EC2 measurements, when training Inception-V3 model on ImageNet dataset with 32 \texttt{c5.2xlarge} instances, the computation time $t^p$ takes up more than $99\%$ of the batch processing time $t$.
-Thus, as a reasonable approximation, we can consider $t^p$ as $t$.
+\textit{\textbf{(1) Negligible Communication Time: $t^p\gg t^m$ ($t\approx t^p$).}} Model training is a compute-intensive task for CPU workers, and with built-in optimizations~\cite{zhang2017poseidon} of modern ML frameworks, communication can be hidden by the long computation time ($t^p$).
+In our measurements on EC2, when training the Inception-V3 model on ImageNet dataset (introduced later in \cref{sec:eval_gpu}) with 32 workers and one separate PS (\texttt{c5.2xlarge} instances with $\leq10Gbps$ bandwidth), $t^p$ takes more than $99\%$ of the batch processing time $t$.

-\textit{\textbf{2) $\varGamma(x)=x/v.$}} In a DL iteration, all the samples share the identical training operations and consume a fixed amount of CPU cycles.
-Therefore, the computation time $t^p$ is strictly \emph{proportional} to the batch size.
-To further confirm that, we respectively train the ResNet-32 and Inception-V3 model (introduced in \cref{sec:setup}) with different types of EC2 instances.
-We vary the batch size $x$ and record the corresponded computation time $t^p$ in Fig.~\ref{fig:motivation_relationship}.
-The measurement results suggest strong linearity between $x$ and $t^p$ in each case.
-Let $v$ be the ratio of $x$ to $t^p$, i.e., the \emph{sample processing speed}, then we have $t^p=\varGamma(x)=x/v$.
+\textit{\textbf{(2) Linear Relationship: $\varGamma(x)=x/v.$}} As batch size quantifies the iteration load, for CPU processors the computation time $t^p$ is \emph{proportional} to the batch size $x$.
+To confirm that, we respectively train the ResNet-32 and Inception-V3 model with different types of EC2 instances.
+We vary $x$ and record the corresponded computation time $t^p$ in Fig.~\ref{fig:motivation_relationship}, which in each case exhibits strong linearity between $x$ and $t^p$.
+Let $v$ be the ratio of $x$ to $t^p$, i.e., the \emph{sample processing speed}, we then have $t\approx t^p=\varGamma(x)=x/v$.

-Given the above simplifications, we can easily get the solution to the optimization problem described in Eq.~\ref{eq:optimization}: $x_i=\frac{v_i}{\sum\nolimits_{j=1}^{n}{v_j}}X$.
-Hence, to get the targeted batch size on each worker, we only need to know their sample processing speeds.
+Given the characteristics above, we solve optimization problem~\eqref{eq:optimization} with $x_i=\frac{v_i}{\sum\nolimits_{j=1}^{n}{v_j}}X$.
+Note that such an analytical method essentially merges straggler detection and elimination together.
+In a nutshell, to set the worker batch size for an upcoming iteration, we only need to know their sample processing speed in that iteration.

-However, in typically non-dedicated environments---like training with the leftover resources of shared clusters, the sample processing speed is not a constant but varies with the available resources.
-Because batch size must be specified priori to each iteration (\cref{sec:load_balance}), we need to predict each worker's sample processing speed before the iteration starts.
+\textbf{Challenges for LB-BSP in shared CPU clusters.} Although a CPU worker's batch size can be determined with its sample processing speed, when training with resource contention in shared clusters, that sample processing speed may vary dynamically.
+Therefore, to load-balance workers with adjustments only at the iteration boundaries, we need to predict their sample processing speed before the start of an iteration.
+As stragglers in non-dedicated CPU clusters can be deterministic and non-deterministic, an ideal prediction approach should be robust to non-deterministic perturbations to avoid over-reaction or oscillation.
+It should also react to deterministic resource variations quickly.